discworldian/walk-n-talk/README.md

 # walk-n-talk
 Slack app to pair up colleagues for weekly walk 'n talks.
+In order to run the app, you need to create a Slack app, and allow it to run in the Slack workspace.
+Then, you need to run the code on a server.
+The option to create a  local testing set-up is also explained below.

-## Setup in Slack
+## Create the Slack app
 ### Create app
 * Go to https://api.slack.com/ and select **Create App**.
 ### Turn on socket mode